WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ## Common Uses

-Voltage divider circuits have a variety of uses, but for the type of practical circuitry that we're concerned with, they serve two primary functions: reading resistive sensors and analog level shifting.
+Voltage divider circuits have a variety of uses, but for the type of practical circuitry that we're concerned with, they **serve two primary functions: reading resistive sensors and analog level shifting**.

 ### Reading Resistive Sensors